Now Accepting Registrations for our 2021 February Training Series Workshop!

 Price for one presentation: $50

-The Trauma Informed Educator
+The Trauma Informed Professional

 This presentation provides an understanding of trauma as an impediment to academic and social performance.
 It defines trauma, shares risk factors associated with the occurrence of trauma, demonstrates the ways in which trauma impedes school performance, and provides insights into non-clinical approaches that mitigate trauma as an impediment to school performance.